Home | Volume 48 | Article number 165

 Patient perspective: the patient was very satisfied with the surgery result and it would definitely increase his self-confidence.

-Informed consent: patient and family were informed about the case reported and agreed that the case would be published for the benefit of people and medicine.
+Informed consent: patient and family were informed about the case reported and they gave their consent for its publication for the benefit of people and medicine.

 Among the therapies for paralytic strabismus, surgery for paralytic exotropia is thought to be the most challenging.
 Transposition of the vertical oblique muscle produces very good results in situations with full palsy.
 The medial rectus muscle can be excised in cases of partial palsy.
 When combined with lateral rectus muscle recession, these techniques are more effective.
 Whether or not the medial rectus muscle is resected, the outcomes of transposing the superior oblique muscle are identical.
 Currently published evidence showed that combining recession and resection procedures in the management of paralytic strabismus showed a comparable, if not better, result with a procedure involving fixing the ocular muscles to the periosteal layer on both the nasal and lateral sides of the orbital bone using a Callahan suture [5-8].